Disappearance of Paige Renkoski

-Paige Marie Renkoski (born February 2, 1960) is a substitute schoolteacher from Okemos, Michigan who disappeared on May 24, 1990.
+Paige Marie Renkoski (born February 2, 1960) was a substitute schoolteacher from Okemos, Michigan who disappeared on May 24, 1990.
 She was last seen talking to two men on the shoulder of Interstate 96 near Fowlerville, Michigan.
-Her disappearance is one of Michigan's longest running cold cases.
-Her vehicle was reported abandoned on I-96, and though the responding officer discovered her car was still running and both her purse and shoes were in the vehicle, the police did not process this as suspicious, but merely had the vehicle towed.
+Renkoski's disappearance is one of Michigan's longest running cold cases.
+Her vehicle was reported abandoned on I-96.
+Although the responding officer discovered Renkoski's car was still running and her purse and shoes were in the vehicle, the police did not process this as suspicious; they merely had the vehicle towed.

 Disappearance

 At around 11:30 a.m. on May 24, 1990, Paige Renkoski drove her mother to Detroit Metropolitan Airport and then visited a friend in Canton, Michigan.
 She was seen between 2:30 p.m. and 2:45 p.m. at a store that has since closed down, west of Interstate 275 in Canton, where she bought a beer that was later found in her car.
 The store clerk remembered seeing Renkoski because she was wearing "distinctive multi-colored, loose-fitting, flower-patterned pants and a distinctive necklace".

 Renkoski was last seen on the shoulder of Interstate 96 near Fowlerville, talking to two African American men who were standing next to a maroon-colored minivan.
 According to witnesses, she had seemed upset and one of the men was seen putting his hand on her shoulder as if to comfort her.
 Hours later, the 1986 Oldsmobile Cutlass Calais she had been driving was found still idling, with her shoes and purse inside.
 Many people claimed to have seen Renkoski driving west on I-96.
 One was a woman who said she might have seen her at a rest-stop kiosk.
 Others include two long-haul truck drivers who reported seeing a blonde haired woman matching Renkoski's description and may have passed her when she was driving her vehicle on I-96.
 Renkoski was last seen wearing a white silk shirt, with a long beaded necklace, and silk patterned slacks.